 - The Committee functions under its adopted rules of procedure, as contained in the annex to its first annual report (A/63/328).
 To date, all members of the Committee have a 100 per cent attendance rate at its sessions.
 All the decisions of the Committee have been unanimous; however, its rules of procedure make provision for members to record their dissent with respect to decisions taken by the majority.

-- During the thirty-sixth session, in November 2016, the members elected Maria Gracia Pulido Tan (Philippines) as Chair and J. Christopher Mihm, Jr. (United States of America) as Vice-Chair for 201 Additional information about the Committee can be found on its website (www.un.org/ga/iaac) in all the official languages of the United Nations.
+- During the fortieth session, in December 2017, the members re-elected Maria Gracia Pulido Tan (Philippines) as Chair, and elected Patricia Arriagada Villouta (Chile) as Vice-Chair for 2018.
+The Committee also hosted a second meeting of the Chairs and Vice-Chairs of the United Nations system oversight committees to discuss best practices, lessons learned and other issues of importance to the United Nations oversight community.
+Additional information about the Committee can be found on its website (www.un.org/ga/iaac) in all the official languages of the United Nations.

-- During the reporting period, the Committee issued three reports.
-They include the Committee’s annual report to the Assembly for the period from 1 August 2015 to 31 July 2016 (A/71/295); and reports to the Assembly, through the Advisory Committee on Administrative and Budgetary Questions, on the proposed budget of the Office of Internal Oversight Services (OIOS) under the support account for peacekeeping operations for the period from 1 July 2017 to 30 June 2018 (A/71/800) and on the proposed programme budget for internal oversight for the biennium 2018-2019 (A/72/85).
+- During the reporting period, the Committee issued two reports: the Committee’s annual report to the General Assembly for the period from 1 August 2016 to 31 July 2017 (A/72/295) and a report to the Assembly, through the Advisory Committee on Administrative and Budgetary Questions, on the proposed budget of the Office of Internal Oversight Services (OIOS) under the support account for peacekeeping operations for the period from 1 July 2018 to 30 June 2019 (A/72/766).

 - Status of the recommendations of the Committee